SrikarKSV/vanilla-node-webapp/README.md

 - [x] Confessions page with pagination
 - [x] Try authentication for moderator to delete or edit the confession
 - [x] Make two user roles for staff - moderator and admin
+- [x] Create dashboard for staff to moderate confessions
 - [x] Only admin can make new staff accounts
-- [ ] Moderator can mark and edit confessions but not delete
+- [x] Moderator can mark and edit confessions but not delete
-- [ ] Admin can view the marked confessions and delete them
+- [x] Admin can view the marked confessions and unmark or delete them
-- [x] Profile page for staff with titles they edited and marked
+- [ ] Profile page for staff with titles they edited and marked
 - [ ] Create own sessions and flash messages without packages
-- [ ] Use Intl.RelativeTimeFormat API to get relative time
+- [x] Use Intl.RelativeTimeFormat API to get relative time

-### Remaining routes to implement

-- [ ] /mark
-- [ ] /delete